Civil Engineering

 Major Map

 Major Maps help undergraduate students discover academic, co-curricular, and discovery opportunities at UC Berkeley based on intended major or field of interest.
-Developed by the Division of Undergraduate Education in collaboration with academic departments, these experience maps will help you:
+Developed by the Division of Undergraduate Education in

-Use the major map below as a guide to planning your undergraduate journey and designing your own unique Berkeley experience.
+Use the major map below to explore potential paths and design your own unique undergraduate experience:

-View the Civil Engineering Major Map PDF.
+View the Civil Engineering Major Map.

 Advising